NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/README.md

 # Soybean dependence on biotic pollination decreases with latitude

-Release of Datasets and R Scripts used to analyze and produce figures to accompany the acceptance of the paper 'Soybean dependence on biotic pollination decreases with latitude' in Agriculture, Ecosystems & Environment.
+Release of Datasets and R Scripts used to analyse and produce figures to accompany the acceptance of the paper 'Soybean dependence on biotic pollination decreases with latitude' in Agriculture, Ecosystems & Environment.

 > *see data description below*